melchoir55/discord_youtube_streamer/README.md

 # Warning

 This bot exists for educational purposes only.
 The author does not accept liability for any damages suffered from its use.
+Ensure that you are not violating the TOS of any service you interact with using this bot.

 # Run